 As soon as reasonably possible after the interview, the Investigator will send you a typed transcript of the interview.
 This transcript will form the basis of your evidence.

-You should bear in mind that all comments made during the interview and detailed in the transcript may be attached to any report on the investigation which the Ombudsman may refer to the Standards Committee, or to the President of the Adjudication Panel for Wales.
+You should bear in mind that all comments made during the interview and detailed in the transcript may be attached to any report on the investigation which we may refer to the Standards Committee, or to the President of the Adjudication Panel for Wales.